ajahne/blog/_drafts/2018-4-9-CTO-school-meetup-notes.md

 **Personal Growth Goals**
 - listen more
 - help my team grow/become leaders
-- become better at DevOps (and the related technology)
+- become better at DevOps (and the related technologies)

 **Team Growth Goals:**
 - create self sufficient teams/teams that do not need me
 - grow the team (both in size and responsibility)

 After a few minutes, we went around as a group and shared one personal growth goal, followed by one team goal.
-The moderator wrote down each team goal on the board.
+The moderator wrote down each team goal on a whiteboard.
 From there, we were each given three votes to determine which topic(s) we were most interested in discussing in smaller sub-groups.
 Six topics received the highest votes and these topics were split into two "sessions" of 20 minutes each, with one group per topic.

 We split into groups and shared our experiences, knowledge, questions, and perspectives.
-The two groups I joined were on the topics of "self-sufficient teams (i.e. replacing yourself)" and "diversity in hiring".
+The two groups I joined were on the topics of **self-sufficient teams (i.e. replacing yourself)** and **diversity in hiring**.

 The former was focused on helping to create teams that do not rely solely on one person, one voice, and/or one leader to ensure that goals are met and the vision is reached.
-Some related questions: what happens when you go on vacation?
+Some related questions include, what happens when you go on vacation?
 If you are out for two weeks, does the team implode?
 Would people know what to work on and what the goals are if you are out of the office/not around?

 The latter topic focused on hiring with diversity as a core requirement.
-How do you hire a diverse team?
+How do you hire (and build) a diverse team?
 How do you make this a critical part of the process and organization?
+How do you find diverse candidates?

 After each session, we gathered back into the larger group and shared our notes.

-Here are my notes from my two sessions in their raw form.
+Here are my notes from the two sessions I participated in.

 ## Meeting Notes

 ### Self-sufficient teams/replacing yourself
 - talk about the vision quarterly
+  - helps to ensure that the team is clear on organizational goals; will ensure that the team is better equipped to make decisions that align with the company's vision.
 - tell team members they have ownership (make it explicit)
   - e.g. ownership of the code base, of important decisions (within the scope of their role), of technology
   - provide support to bounce ideas and brainstorm solutions